rvjc/free-mandelbrot/README.md

 ## System Requirements

-This program was tested on Windows 7 but there is no reason why it should not work reliably on other platforms.
+We tested this prgram on Windows 7, but there is no reason why it shouldn't work reliably on other platforms.
+Before running the program on Windows, you will need to install Python 3.2 (standard 32-bit version with IDLE) and then Pygame 1.9.2a0.wn32-py3.2.

-Python 3.2
+The program has two windows -- the console and view window.
-Pygame
+A simple help system is provided.

 ## How to Zoom